Every deal, every account, every order, every credit check, in one view.

 Two days later, your rep replies.
 The buyer has already chosen the easier path with another brand's portal that just shows them their account.

-Uphance gives your customer data one home.
-Accounts, contacts, contract pricing, credit limits, order history, payments, and communication all live alongside the customer record and the orders they generate.
+Uphance gives the whole lifecycle one home.
+Deals and opportunities, accounts, contacts, contract pricing, credit limits, order history, payments, and communication all live together, so a closed deal becomes an order with the right terms already applied.

 Pricing, discounts, trading terms apply automatically to every order.
 No spreadsheet cross-reference.